 Elsa McClaren

-Elsa writes stories for people who carry things they can’t explain.
-Her work explores the space between truth, memory, and the things we set on fire just to see what survives.
+Elsa McClaren is a flash fiction and short story writer whose work speaks to people who carry things they can’t explain.
+Her stories explore the space between truth, memory, and the fragile artifacts of forgotten history—the things we sometimes set on fire just to see what survives.

 Forgotten history.

-She writes under a pen name—not to hide, but to give the work room to breathe.
-Sometimes it’s easier to tell the truth when you’re wearing someone else’s shoes.
-Sometimes a name is a container for the stories the real world isn’t ready to hold.
+She writes under the pen name Elsa McClaren—not to hide, but to give the work room to breathe.
+Sometimes it’s easier to tell the truth when wearing someone else’s shoes.
+A name can be a vessel, a container for the stories the real world isn’t ready to hold.

-Her stories have been passed between friends, scribbled in Notes apps, and whispered aloud at kitchen tables.
-Now, she's sharing them with the world, one piece at a time.
+Her literary short stories and flash fiction have been passed between friends, scribbled in Notes apps, and whispered aloud at kitchen tables.
+Now, she’s sharing them with the world, one piece at a time—an intimate collection of fiction meant to be carried and shared.

-Elsa believes that small fiction can hold big truths—and that a single sentence, carefully placed, can linger longer than a novel.
+Elsa believes that short fiction can hold big truths—and that a single sentence, carefully placed, can linger longer than a novel

 She lives somewhere quiet, writes in bursts, and doesn’t always remember what’s fact and what’s fiction.
-That’s part of the charm.
+That blur between reality and imagination is part of the charm—and at the heart of her stories.

 Why Sunday Stories?